-The NFDI4Objects Temporary Working Groups (TWG) are the driving force behind the consortium’s continuous development of standards and specifications.
+The NFDI4Objects Temporary Working Groups (TWGs) are the driving force behind the consortium’s continuous development of standards and specifications.

 Organised by subject groups or research methods, the NFDI consortia pursue the goal of ensuring access to and sustainable use of the research data relevant to them.